10 Interesting Facts About the Incas

 Tiwanaku

 An interesting fact about the Incas is that they had an excellent road network for communication.
-Their road network ran for an impressive 25,000 miles.
+Their road system extended for more than 25,000 miles across mountains, valleys, deserts, and remote Andean regions.

-The Andes contained more than 200 suspension bridges.
-This was over 300 years before any suspension bridge was built in Europe.
-They were suspended over canyons and gorges and were made out of "ichu" grass.
-Additionally, these bridges were regularly repaired by the local villagers.
-One still-standing example of their rope bridges is the Qeshwachaca, near Huinchiri, Peru.
+The Andes contained more than 200 suspension bridges, over 300 years before similar bridges were built in Europe.
+These bridges crossed canyons and deep gorges and were constructed using woven ichu grass.
+Local communities regularly repaired them as part of their responsibilities.
+One surviving example is the Qeshwachaca Bridge near Huinchiri, Peru.

 Rope bridges woven from grass and other traditional materials were commonplace during Inca times in the Andean region.
 Most of these bridges have disappeared over the centuries, of course, however, one still remains!
 This Inca bridge can be found in a village called Qeswachaka.
 In June each year, the bridge is rebuilt during a ritual ceremony that takes place over four days, and its completion is celebrated with a jolly good knees up!
 Visit on your Cusco day trips!